Saudi Arabia says 2 oil tankers damaged by 'sabotage' attacks | CBC News

 Fujairah's port is about 140 kilometres south of the Strait of Hormuz, the narrow mouth of the Persian Gulf through which a third of all oil at sea is traded.
 The facility handles oil for bunkering and shipping, as well as general and bulk cargo.
 It is seen as strategically located, serving shipping routes in the Persian Gulf, the Indian subcontinent and Africa.

+The Norwegian owners said their vessel sustained a hole in its hull from "an unknown object."

+Thome Ship Management said in a statement Monday that the MT Andrea Victory was still off the coast of Fujairah and was "not in any danger of sinking."

-Sunday's incident comes after the U.S. Maritime Administration, a division of the U.S. Transportation Department, warned Thursday that Iran could target commercial sea traffic.
+The incident came after the U.S. Maritime Administration, a division of the U.S. Transportation Department, warned Thursday that Iran could target commercial sea traffic.

 "Since early May, there is an increased possibility that Iran and/or its regional proxies could take action against U.S. and partner interests, including oil production infrastructure, after recently threatening to close the Strait of Hormuz," the warning read.
 "Iran or its proxies could respond by targeting commercial vessels, including oil tankers, or U.S. military vessels in the Red Sea, Bab-el-Mandeb Strait or the Persian Gulf."